 Chainsaw Carving Tour

 These masterful carvings are the remains of dead trees that had to be limbed and girdled due totheir potentially hazardous state.
 The sculptures are created solely with chainsaws.
 Paint, burns and stain are added to the finished piece to add character and dimension.
 Two to three days of work goes into carving these trees from start to finish.
-Most of the carvings are the result of the "Carving Up Colorado" chainsaw competition that is held the third week in August.
+Most of the carvings were from the result of the "Carving Up Colorado" chainsaw competition that was historically held in August.
 For more information about the competition, contact the City of Gunnison Parks and Recreation Department.
 Take a Virtual Tour of the Chainsaw Carvings or print the brochure.